nadir-lalla/diarycloud/README.md

 + If you do not select a month or day, it will display all entries for the year selected
 + If there are no entries found on the selected date, you will be promted with a message at the top of the page

-## Running the code
+## Getting started

+Navigate to the project folder containing the app.py file:

+    cd [PATH]/project

-To import the packages needed to run the code, run:
+Next, import the packages needed.
+Run the following in the terminal:

     pip install -r requirements.txt

+Execute a flask session using the following command:

+    flask run

+You will be prompted with a URL in the terminal.
+Hold CTRL and click the link to be redirect to the website